instamotion/recruitment-task/docs/backend.md

 # Backend Task

 Create a CRUD service that will show the list of vehicles, support adding new vehicles and updating and removing existing ones.
+You should also create similar endpoints for adding the dealers.
+Each vehicle should belong to particular dealer.
+Create additional endpoint for listing all the vehicles of particular dealer.

 ## Vehicle object should contain at least following properties

+- unique id
 - date of creation
 - date of last update
 - make - Audi, BMW, VW, Mercedes etc.